Ron DeSantis takes on Biden: ‘I don’t want to hear a blip about COVID from you’

 “We are doing everything we can to help the people of FL, and they’re stepping up by getting vaccinated,” she said.

-The Centers for Disease Control reversed course on masking in its July 27 guidance, recommending that even fully vaccinated people wear masks indoors in high-transmission areas, and that K-12 students and staff wear masks to school regardless of vaccination status.
+The Centers for Disease Control and Prevention reversed course on masking in its July 27 guidance, recommending that even fully vaccinated people wear masks indoors in high-transmission areas, and that K-12 students and staff wear masks to school regardless of vaccination status.

 Mr. DeSantis said that he would stand as a bulwark against any efforts to implement another shutdown.